Overview of Alzheimer's Disease

 - The occipital lobe, located at the back of the head, is involved in understanding visual images and the meaning of the written word.

 The two most significant physical findings in the cells of brains affected by Alzheimer's disease are neuritic plaques and neurofibrillary tangles.
 Another significant factor in AD is the greatly reduced presence of acetylcholine in the cerebral cortex.
 Acetylcholine is necessary for cognitive function.

 While some neuritic plaques, or patches, are commonly found in brains of elderly people, they appear in excessive numbers in the cerebral cortex of Alzheimer's disease patients.
 A protein called beta amyloid occupies the center of these plaques.
 Surrounding the protein are fragments of deteriorating neurons, especially those that produce acetylcholine (ACh), a neurotransmitter essential for processing memory and learning.
 Neurotransmitters are chemicals that transport information or signals between neurons.

 Neurofibrillary tangles (NFTs) are twisted remnants of a protein called tau, which is found inside brain cells and is essential for maintaining proper cell structure and function.
 An abnormality in the tau protein disrupts normal cell activity.

 Incidence and Prevalence of Alzheimer's Disease

-According to the Alzheimer's Association, about 5.2 million people in the United States suffer from Alzheimer's disease.
-Approximately 10% of all people over the age of 65 and as many as 50% of those over the age of 85 are diagnosed with the condition, which is the seventh leading cause for death.
+According to the Alzheimer's Association, about 5.2 million people in the United States suffer from Alzheimer's diseaseand two-thirds of those affected are women.
+The Association reports that about 3.2 million American women and 1.8 million American men over the age of 60 have Alzheimer's.
+Approximately 10 percent of all people over the age of 65 and as many as 50 percent of those over the age of 85 are diagnosed with the condition, which is the sixth leading cause for death in the United States.